Craft Beer And Mountain Biking – A Great Combination

 On The To Do List

-While not specifically a mountain biking destination I often stop by Watts River Brewing in Healesville on my way from Melbourne to the Buxton MTB trails.
-The Buxton trails rate in my top three in Victoria and at the car park there is a great spot by the river to kick back at the end of a ride, wash the dust off in the river and enjoy a craft beer.
+While not specifically a mountain biking destination, we often stop by Watts River Brewing in Healesville on my way from Melbourne to the Buxton MTB trails.
+The Buxton trails rate in our top three in Victoria and at the car park there is a great spot by the river to kick back at the end of a ride, wash the dust off in the river and enjoy a craft beer.

-My go to Watts River brew is the IPA.
+Our go to Watts River brew is the Quad and River Session Pale.
 They always have at least one Brett brew on offer which seems popular.

 Page in progress Feb 2018